 Berawa beach has a laid back vibe with beach bars where you can sit on bean bags, order a Bintang and just chill.
 It can get busy, but still is a cool place to hang and watch the surfers catch their last waves in the soft sunset light.

 Batu Balong & Echo beach are mostly very busy with sunset.
 There are lots of beach bars, there’s live music and also bean bags to sit on and drink a Bintang.

 Pererenan Beach is the quietest one of these.
 There are no beach chairs or bean bags, so it’s the best place to take a stroll or if you want some time for and with yourself (and your loved one).

 We hope you will enjoy your time in Canggu!
 If you have any questions, don’t hesitate to ask them in the comments.

-If you want to read more in-depth about Bali, head over to these blog posts:
+For more in-depth information about Bali, read these blog posts: